adamzap/dwelling-of-duels/README.md

 ## Front Page Content

 Edit `front-page.md` to add content to the front page of the site under the banner image.
-This file will be parsed as [Markdown] when you run `build.py`.
+An example has been provided for you as `site_example.cfg` and must be renamed before use.This file will be parsed as [Markdown] when you run `build.py`.

 ## DoD Lifecycle Example